What is Annuity? | Definition, Types, Advantages and Disadvantages

 Types of Annuities

-In practice, there are several kinds of annuities which depend on the nature of the payment and the company disbursing the funds.
+In practice, several kinds of annuities depend on the nature of the payment and the company disbursing the funds.
 Broadly it may be divided into the following categories:

-1. Fixed Annuity – It is a guaranteed fixed amount of payment given to the customer by an insurance company in the future.
+1. A fixed Annuity is a guaranteed fixed payment given to the customer by an insurance company in the future.

-2. Variable Annuity This has lesser stability, but may be beneficial to the investor.
-This can happen if the mutual funds invested in by the buyer do well in market and grow to a larger amount.
+2. Variable Annuity – This has lesser stability but may benefit the investor.
+This can happen if the mutual funds invested in by the buyer do well in the market and grow to a larger amount.

 3. Immediate Annuity – The payments in this system begin as soon as the customer invests with an insurance company.

-4. Deferred Annuity – This leads to an accumulation of money as more and more payments are made by the investor, and it ultimately leads to a greater lump sum return in the future.
+4. Deferred Annuity – This leads to an accumulation of money as the investor makes more payments, ultimately leading to a greater lump sum return in the future.

 Advantages of Annuities

-1. It is a promising source of a regular income in fixed intervals of time.
+1. It is a promising source of regular income in fixed intervals.
 The guaranteed steady flow of money makes it a highly lucrative investment.

 2. It is very advantageous as a retirement plan because of the cash flow.

 3. In joint life annuities for married couples, either one is liable to receive payments despite the death of their spouse (although a reduced amount).
-This is beneficial to men and women who do not participate in the work force and do not have a steady income of their own.
+This benefits men and women who do not participate in the workforce and do not have a steady income.

 Disadvantages of Annuities

-1. There is a surrender period in which the investor cannot encash the amount deposited without the payment of a hefty fee.
+1. There is a surrender period in which the investor cannot encash the amount deposited without paying a hefty fee.
 This can go up to several years in some cases.

-2. Variable annuities bear the risk of losing the principal amount because of prevailing market conditions, whereas fixed annuities remove the scope for receiving higher payments.
+2. Variable annuities risk losing the principal amount because of prevailing market conditions, whereas fixed annuities remove the scope for receiving higher payments.

-3. While the balance may increase at a steady rate, any amounts disbursed by the company are subjected to income tax.
+3. While the balance may increase steadily, any amounts disbursed by the company are subject to income tax.

 References